 College-bound students who want to compete at a Division I or Division II school must meet standards set by NCAA members.
-For Division III. athletes must meet the admissions standards set by the school.
-Eligibility standards can be found at ncaa.org/studentathletes/future.
+For Division III, athletes must meet the admissions standards set by the school.
+Eligibility standards can be found at eligibilitycenter.org.